-Atomic Data is a specification for sharing, modifying and modeling data.
+Atomic Data is a modular specification for sharing, modifying and modeling graph data.

 It uses links to connect pieces of data, and therefore makes it easier to connect datasets to each other - even when these datasets exist on separate machines.